ethanabrooks/dissertation/adpp.typ

 #show: show-algorithms

-= Algorithm Distillation + Policy Iteration
+= Algorithm Distillation + Model-Based Planning
 == Introduction <sec:introduction-adpp>
 Generalization to novel tasks is an important challenge in multitask reinforcement learning (RL).
 This setting entails a training regime that